-• A Director shall not serve in the capacity of director for more than one agency that is under contract with the Department of Human Services as an R.B.W.O. provider.
-In addition, the Director may serve as the Human Services Professional (H.S.P.), when it is vacated, if the Director meets the educational qualifications of the H. S. P. The Director may act in the capacity of the H.S.P. for no longer than 90 days, and must notify the Department in writing when the position is vacated and of its plan to replace the H.S.P.
+• A Director shall not serve in the capacity of any RBWO role for more than one agency that is under contract with the Department of Human Services as an R.B.W.O. provider.
+However, the Director may serve as the Human Services Professional (H.S.P.) for their agency when the position is vacated, if the Director meets the educational qualifications of the H. S. P. The Director may act in the capacity of the H.S.P. for no longer than 90 days, and must notify the Department in writing when the position is vacated and of its plan to replace the H.S.P.